A note on Garside monoids and Braces: Introduction

-\begin{thm_A} Let $M$ be a Gaussian group.
-Then there exists a partial left brace $(\mathcal{B},\oplus,\cdot)$ such that $(\mathcal{B},\cdot)$ is isomorphic to $M$. \end{thm_A} The paper is organized as follows.
-In Section $1$, we give some preliminaries on set-theoretic solutions of the Yang-Baxter equation, braces, and Garside monoids, and describe the connections between them.
+\margin_comment{Theorem 2: added condition} The paper is organized as follows.
+In Section $1$, we give some preliminaries on braces, on monoids, on lcm-monoids and Garside monoids.
 In Section $2$, we prove the main results.